r509/r509-ca-http/README.md

 Optional POST parameters:

 - extensions[subjectAlternativeName]
+- message\_digest

 SAN names are provided like so:

     extensions[subjectAlternativeName][]=domain1.com&extensions[subjectAlternativeName][]=domain2.com

 The issue method will return the PEM text of the issued certificate.

+Please note that all fields subject/extension request fields encoded in a CSR are ignored in favor of the POST parameters.

 ### POST /1/certificate/revoke